What is it like dating someone with type 1 diabetes?

 The thing is, we want to be a better person for you —we’re just four points of sugar away.
 Our lives run by this simple biological block of not being able to cope with glucose on our own.
 Thus at times, we won’t be ourselves.
 But above all, I want you to understand that a successful relationship is just two imperfect people refusing to give up on each other.
 So, simply, don’t.

-This is what it means to be dating somebody with type one diabetes!
+This is what it means to be dating someone with type 1 diabetes!

 Mental health issues are nothing to be ashamed of.
 I’m a writer to the bones.
 Quotes and music are my life.
 Let’s change the world one word at a time.